5 Ways I’m Going to be More Ecologically Friendly

 Clingfilm.
 What a pain it is.
 It’s annoying to find the edge, it’s annoying when it tangles itself, it’s annoying when it sticks to itself and you have to start over but what is even more annoying is how damaging it is to the environment.
 Did you know that it may take up to 500 years for a plastic like this to completely break down and disappear?
 It may seem as though it has gone but in actual fact, it is just breaking into smaller particles which usually end up polluting our seas and being ingested by wildlife and even ourselves!

 We are very guilty of using far too much of this stuff in this home (hubby I am looking at you!) and I am very aware of this.
-A brilliant ecologically friendly alternative for covering your food is to use a beeswax cover like this one:
+A brilliant ecologically friendly alternative for covering your food is to use a beeswax cover like these:

 This is a reusable cover that can be used for food in the fridge, on tins, for sandwiches in a packed lunch just to name a few.
 It is easy to clean, it is made from natural materials and it is biodegradable and compostable, which leads me nicely on to the next bit…